Senior Academic Advisor

 - Must be self-motivated, detail-oriented and a problem solver.

-- Strong customer service, maturity, good judgment, and one who can work independently as well as in a team environment.
+- Strong customer service skills, use of good judgment, and can work independently as well as in a team environment.

 - Possess enthusiasm and a positive approach to work, the ability to build an excellent rapport with students, and a commitment to their educational development.